Ayush-Warikoo/Master-Menu/README.md

 ## Features
 The following includes a detailed list of implemented features/details:
 * Shopping cart products are cached and therefore remembered after closing the tab
-* Initial website render time is under 1.5 seconds on desktop through image management and preloading
+* Initial website render time is under 1.5 seconds on desktop through image management, preloading and CDN caching
 * Restaurant pages are completely dynamic, and only require data to be stored in Firestore for a new page to be generated
 * Implemented notification system that is responsive to user actions (sign-in, sign-out, purchasing, etc) and restricts/warns users in case of errors
 * Supports user sign-ins through Google, Facebook, Twitter, Github or Email account authentication